Getting Started in a Nutshell

 Learn more about Generic Providers.Learn more about OData's Query Options.

-Instead of using in-memory, we can also use persistent databases.
-For example, still with SQLite:
+Instead of in-memory databases we can also use persistent ones.
+For example, still with SQLite, add the following configuration:

-The difference from the automatically provided in-memory database is that we now get a persistent database stored in the local file ./my.db.
-This is also recorded in the package.json. s
+The difference from the automatically provided in-memory database is that we now get a persistent database stored in the local file ./db.sqlite.
+This is also recorded in the package.json.

 cds deploy --to hana